ma-github-account/Desktop-app-displaying-meteorological-data-from-db/README.md

-This desktop application displayes meteorological data trend changes in forms of charts.
+This desktop application displayes meteorological data trend changes in form of charts.
 User selects data settings and click "Reload" buton.
 Charts with requested data are displayed.